Movax12/ca65hl/manual.md

 There are two macros that are included as a part of this package that allow some more features.
 One is an comparison macro.
-The other is primary for assignment, or moving a byte value through some steps including loading and storing.
+The other is primarily for assignment, or moving a byte value through some steps including loading and storing.

 ### Comparison Macro